IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

 ```

 ## 3. Viewing the audit logs
-To view the audit logs, need to query these tables, SNOWFLAKE.ACCOUNT_USAGE.QUERY_HISTORY, SNOWFLAKE.ACCOUNT_USAGE.
+To view the audit logs, query the tables `SNOWFLAKE.ACCOUNT_USAGE.QUERY_HISTORY` , `SNOWFLAKE.ACCOUNT_USAGE.SESSIONS`
-SESSIONS and SNOWFLAKE.ACCOUNT_USAGE.LOGIN_HISTORY.
+and `SNOWFLAKE.ACCOUNT_USAGE.LOGIN_HISTORY`.
 ### Limitations

-1. Since SNOWFLAKE.ACCOUNT_USAGE is a Data view and the plugin is dependent on the tables of it for the logs, some time
+1. Since `SNOWFLAKE.ACCOUNT_USAGE` is a data view and the plug-in is dependent on its tables for the logs, There may be a slight delay in refreshing the data view which may result in a slight delay in retrieving the audit data.
-   delay has been seen.
-2. The server port will stay 443 always, the support of configuring is deprecated.
-Refer the [link](https://docs.snowflake.com/en/user-guide/snowsql-start#p-port-deprecated).
+2. The server portal must remain at 443, as configuration support is deprecated.
+For more information, see [here](https://docs.snowflake.com/en/user-guide/snowsql-start#p-port-deprecated).

-## 4. Configuring the snowflake filter in Guardium
+## 4. Configuring the Snowflake filter in Guardium
 The Guardium universal connector is the Guardium entry point for native audit logs.
 The universal connector
 identifies and parses received events, and then converts them to a standard Guardium format.
 The output of the
 universal connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.